gmkung/kleros-etherscan-batch-process/README.md

 ```

 This will generate CSV files in the `dist/output/tokens` directory, organized by explorer.

+As with tags, you will see three file types for tokens:
+- `kleros-tokens-<explorer>-<timestamp>.csv` — regular export of tokens.
+- `kleros-tokens-<explorer>-REMOVAL-<timestamp>.csv` — tokens to be removed (Absent with more than one request, excluding those already updated).
+- `kleros-tokens-<explorer>-UPDATE-<timestamp>.csv` — tokens present in both the regular and removal sets; these need to be updated with new information.

 **Note:** Both commands use Envio by default.
 To use The Graph instead: